 The sensors the team decided to use are underlined.
 The team decided against purchasing a radar sensor because the options were too expensive.
 The team also decided not to select a pressure sensor or airspeed sensor for this project because these sensors would not be precise enough to detect a change in altitude or velocity in the working range of the quadrotor.
 Finally, the team decided to use laser scanners to measure position because the team has more experience with laser scanners than optical flow sensors.

-The team’s initial sensor selections of a 3DOF compass and 6DOF IMU (with accelerometers and gyroscopes) were backordered, so the team selected a new 9DOF sensor.
-The 9DOF sensor hash accelerometers, gyroscopes, and magnetometers to combine the functions of the two backordered sensors.
+The initial sensor selections of a 3DOF compass and 6DOF IMU (with accelerometers and gyroscopes) were backordered, so a new 9DOF sensor was selected.
+The 9DOF sensor has accelerometers, gyroscopes, and magnetometers to combine the functions of the two backordered sensors.